John Campbell (1770–1809): Career

 He joined the British Army in 1789 as an ensign in the 3rd Foot Guards.
 In 1793 he was promoted to lieutenant and then captain.
-He left the army in about 1799, and was later a Colonel of the Argyll militia.
+He left the army in about 1799, and was later Colonel of the Argyll and Bute Militia.

 In 1796, he married Lady Charlotte Susan Maria Campbell, daughter of the 5th Duke of Argyll.
 They had at least two sons and six daughters, but only two of the daughters survived their parents.
 On the death of Walter Campbell in 1816, John's son Walter Frederick Campbell inherited the 240 square mile island of Islay in the Inner Hebrides.

 In 1794, he was elected on the interest of his brother-in-law, the 6th Duke of Argyll as the Member of Parliament (MP) for Ayr Burghs.
 He supported Argyll in opposing the Duke of Portland's ministry, and died two years after his election, aged about 39.

 After his death, Lady Charlotte was appointed as a lady-in-waiting in the household of Caroline of Brunswick (then Princess of Wales, later Queen) until 1815, when she married John Bury, who became a Church of England rector.
 Her first novel was published anonymously in 1812 and followed by a dozen more.
 She also kept a diary of life in court which was published anonymously in 1838, but widely attributed to her.